skip to main content

 The 183-Day Test

-This test essentially determines whether or not you are ‘physically present’ in Australia for more than half of the income year (which is a total of 183 days), regardless of whether it be on a continuous basis or with breaks in between.
+This test determines whether or not you are ‘physically present’ in Australia for more than half of the income year (183 days), regardless of whether this is continuous or with breaks in between.

 If you reside overseas and decide you want to move to Australia, you could be deemed a tax resident of Australia if you end up being physically present within Australia for more than a total of 183 days in the tax year.

-It applies to anyone arriving in Australia as a foreign resident and as an Australian expat who might be returning to Australia on a regular basis, they could also quite often meet the correct criteria.
+This applies to anyone arriving in Australia as a foreign resident and as an Australian expat who might be returning to Australia regularly – they could also quite often meet the correct criteria.

 If becoming an Australian tax resident this way was unintentional, you would need to be able to clearly prove to the Australian Taxation Office that your actual residence is overseas and elsewhere, and that you have no intention of settling in Australia on a permanent basis.